ci-group/revolve2/docs/source/physical_robot_core_setup/index.rst

 For both V1 and V2 the following items are required:

 * A housing that will contain the rest of the core hardware.
 Models to print the core housing can be found on the following git repo: `<https://github.com/ci-group/revolve-models>`_.
 * A Raspberry Pi (RPi).
-For V2, this must be a RPi 4.
+For V2, this must be a RPi 4 (or newer, but check for compatibility).
 * A HAT (hardware attached on top), as described in the following hardware specific sections.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^